Table of Contents[Hide][Show]

 - Pesticides in their hives to kill varroa mites, small hive beetles, and wax moths.

 - Plastic foundation for the bees to build comb on, rather than beeswax and wood.
+This can potentially result in microplastics in the honey.

 - Placing hives on conventional farms for pollination of crops.

 Prior to keeping bees, I did not know that it was common for beekeepers to manage their hives with the techniques above.
-Now I know that it is extremely common, even among my small scale beekeeper friends.
+Now I know that it is extremely common, even among my small-scale beekeeper friends.

 I have chosen not to do this and use no treatments in my hives.